Skip to main content

 • SMO 3: International Standards on Auditing

 The Financial Supervisory Commission (FSC) is authorized to set auditing standards and has delegated its responsibility in this area to the Auditing Standards Committee of the Accounting Research and Development Foundation (ARDF).
+In turn, the ARDF has adopted the Republic of China Generally Accepted Auditing Standards (ROC GAAS), which are converged with the 2021 International Standards on Auditing (ISA).
 The FCPAACT concentrates on providing standard-setting and implementation support.
-As reported by the FCPAACT, the latest revised ISA are being reviewed for eventual adoption.

 The FCPAACT is responsible for reviewing all updates and revisions as issued by the IAASB and ensuring that continuing professional development (CPD) courses are up to date.
 The institute offers different seminars on the updates to the standards.
-The FCPAACT also participates and supports standard-setting activities by responding to exposure drafts issued by the IAASB, disseminating updates to the profession, and working with the ARDF to ensure that there is an ongoing process to update the relevant standards to be applied.
-As of September 2020, the revised ISA 250R has been adopted and other remaining revisions are being reviewed for eventual adoption.
+The FCPAACT also participates and supports standard-setting activities by responding to exposure drafts issued by the IAASB, disseminating updates to the profession, and working with the ARDF to ensure that there is an ongoing process to update the relevant standards to be applied in Chinese Taiwan.

 Current Status: Review & Improve